immuta/node-libhdfs3/README.md

 node-libhdfs3
 ---------

-An asynchronous/synchronous interface for node.js to HDFS via the libhdfs3 library.
+An asynchronous interface for node.js to HDFS via the libhdfs3 library.

 requirements
 ------------